AdguardTeam/KnowledgeBaseDNS/docs/general/dns-providers.md

 ### FutureDNS

-[FutureDNS](https://futuredns.eu.org) is a privacy-focused DNS service that blocks ads, trackers, and malware while prioritizing user security and anonymity.
+[FutureDNS](https://futuredns.eu.org) is a privacy-focused DNS service that blocks ads, trackers, and malware.
 It supports both standard DNS and encrypted protocols while maintaining a strict no-logging policy.

 #### Servers